Sophie Buxhoeveden: Involvement in the Anna Anderson affair

-"I tried to awaken the memory of the young woman by all the possible means; I showed to her an 'icon', with the date of the Romanov jubilee, that the emperor had given to some persons of the suite, after that a ring that had belonged to the empress; the latter had been given to her in the presence of the Grand Duchess Tatiana.
-But none of these things seemed to evoke in her the slightest recognition.
-She remained completely indifferent, she whispered some incomprehensible words into Ms. Peuthert's ear.
-Although I noted a certain similarity in the upper part of the face with the unknown -currently Mrs. Tschaikovski- with the Grand Duchess Tatiana, I am sure that she is not her.
-I later learned that the she supposes that she is the Grand Duchess Anastasia, but she does not physically resemble her in the least.
-She has none of the special characteristics that would allow any one who knew the Grand Duchess Anastasia well to identify her."

 It was after that Anderson mentioned Buxhoevden's alleged treachery and betrayal of the family to the Bolsheviks, claiming that was why she denied her.
 Except among diehard supporters, this vicious counter-attack did little to cushion the blow of having been flatly rejected by someone who was very close to the Imperial family.
 Sophie Buxhoeveden never wavered in her view that Anderson was an impostor.

 Baroness Buxhoeveden was also involved in disproving another Romanov claimant, this time Eugenia Smith, who claimed to be Grand Duchess Anastasia.
-She wrote about Smith, "I found no likeness whatsoever to the Grand Duchess physically ....
+She wrote about Smith, "I found no likeness whatsoever to the Grand Duchess physically....
 Although a total stranger, she is sympathetic on the whole, but seemed to be labouring under a mental delusion."

 Writings

 The Baroness wrote three books that are considered to give one of the best accounts of the Romanov family's life and final days.
 They were Life and Tragedy of Alexandra Feodorovna, published in 1928; Left Behind: Fourteen Months in Siberia During the Revolution, published in 1929; and Before the Storm.